MicrosoftDocs/ATADocs/ATPDocs/install-atp-step5.md

         The domain synchronizer is responsible for synchronization between Azure ATP and your Active Directory domain.
 Depending on the size of the domain, the initial synchronization might take some time and is resource-intensive.
    It is recommended that you disable any remote site Azure ATP sensor(s) from being domain synchronizer candidates.
-   If your domain controller is read-only, do not set it as a Domain synchronizer candidate.
+   If your domain controller is read-only, do not set it as a domain synchronizer candidate.
 For more information about Azure ATP domain synchronization, see [Azure ATP architecture](atp-architecture.md#azure-atp-sensor-features)

 4. Click **Save**.